 Welcome to the Public-Private Alliance Foundation - PPAF

 The Public Private Alliance Foundation is committed to improving lives through creating linkages with partners to help reduce poverty and help achieve the UN Millennium Development Goals.
-We network with business, government, academia, the financial community, non-profits, United Nations agencies, Rotary clubs, communities and individuals.
+Energy, environmental issues, health and empowerment of women and girls are special foci.
+We network with business, government, academia, the financial community, non-profits, United Nations agencies, civic clubs, communities and individuals.
 We stimulate entrepreneurship, investment and jobs in the countries and communities where we work.

 Focusing on the Dominican Republic, Haiti and Madagascar, our vision is to make a difference for human betterment.